ClydeByrdIII/cs190lab7/README.md

 cs190 Lab 7 - Using Vim and Regular Expressions
 =========

-The purpose of this lab is for you to learn how to use vim as a text editor and to familiarize the student with Regular Expressions.
+The purpose of this lab is for you to learn how to use vim as a text editor and to familiarize yourself with Regular Expressions.

 Before starting the lab, please navigate to [the lecture material](https://docs.google.com/presentation/d/1mm5oDlTgyXVmkHaTHhWeHtDz9cT-MoGLzLolqzNGFEs/edit?usp=sharing) and make sure you have a basic understanding of Vim and regular expression.
 You can also look at [this website](http://www.fprintf.net/vimCheatSheet.html) because for a detailed cheatsheet for Vim.